 Step 11: Prepare Application and Budget

 Complete the final narrative section and gather supporting documentation.
 Fill out required forms.
-OSP will assist with budget creation and review and also assist with interpretation of specific application requirements.
+OSPR will assist with budget creation and review and also assist with interpretation of specific application requirements.

 Step 12: If Necessary, Submit Protocol to IRB, IACUC, or Radiation Safety Committee for Approval